jengelhart0/best-of-both-tabs/README.md

-# Best of Both Tabs
+# Web QA Extension

-Best of Both Tabs is a chrome extension that provides you with a side-by-side view of the desktop and mobile web version of a website.
+Web QA Extension is a Chrome extension that provides you with a side-by-side view of the desktop and mobile web version of a website.

 ### Installation